Relationship of Peter Mandelson and Jeffrey Epstein: Concern over potential impact on Trump state visit

-As the scandal began shortly before the state visit by Donald Trump to the United Kingdom, it created a diplomatic predicament for Trump, and his team were reportedly concerned about the timing, as Trump has faced major backlash over his own association with Epstein and his refusal to release the Epstein files despite previously promising to do so.
-A source with knowledge of the White House's discussions said that Trump's team was "nervy" about anything that could resurface the Epstein scandal, and they were concerned Mandelson's dismissal will overshadow the UK state visit.
+As the initial revelations about Mandelson were revealed shortly before the state visit by Donald Trump to the United Kingdom, it created a diplomatic predicament for Trump, and his team were reportedly concerned about the timing, as Trump faced major backlash at the time over his own association with Epstein and his initial refusal to release the Epstein files despite previously promising to do so; Trump later approved their release which resulted in the subsequent Mandelson revelations being revealed.
+A source with knowledge of the White House's discussions said that Trump's team was "nervy" about anything that could resurface the Epstein scandal, and they were concerned Mandelson's dismissal would overshadow the UK state visit.
 The Guardian noted that with Trump having his own well-documented links to Epstein, "there is no subject he wants to revisit less" than the scandal surrounding Mandelson's ties to him.
 For Trump, whose priority was to avoid distractions during the state visit, the controversy arrived at an "especially awkward" time.

+On 15 September 2025, members of the UK collective Everyone Hates Elon installed a 400-square-metre print of a widely circulated photograph of Trump and Epstein on the lawns of Windsor Castle.
+On 17 September, journalists were detained for questioning after police confiscated an advertising van associated with the group People vs Elon that was displaying images of Trump and Epstein on the streets of Windsor.
+On 16 September, members of the Led By Donkeys protest group, which had also targeted Trump during his last visit to the UK, projected a nine-minute video discussing Trump and Epstein's relationship from a hotel room opposite Windsor.
+The video also included a photograph and video clip of Virginia Giuffre, a widely circulated photograph of Andrew with Epstein, and photographs of Epstein's accomplice Maxwell.
+Officers reportedly investigated the projection to "swiftly" stop it.
+Four individuals were arrested the following day, which according to an official statement by Thames Valley Police, was done on the grounds of malicious communications and an "unauthorised projection".
+They included a 60-year-old from East Sussex, a 36-year-old and a 50-year-old from London, and a 37-year-old from Kent.
+All four were released on conditional bail until 12 December.
+The investigation concluded, with no further action taken, on 22 October.